 Entry into force: 26 June 1987.

-Number of signatories and ratifications/accessions: There are 157 state parties to the Convention.
-An additional 81 states have signed but not ratified the Convention.
-There are 77 state parties to the Optional Protocol to CAT.
-An additional 75 states have signed but not ratified the Optional Protocol.
+Number of signatories and ratifications/accessions: As of February 2021, there are 171 state parties to the Convention.
+An additional 5 states have signed but not ratified the Convention.
+There are 91 state parties to the Optional Protocol to CAT.
+An additional 13 states have signed but not ratified the Optional Protocol.

 The Convention promotes, protects, and ensures “the inherent dignity of the human person” providing that “no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.”
 Unlike other international agreements and declarations condemning the practice of torture, the CAT provides a definition of torture.
 State parties are required to “take measures to end torture within their territorial jurisdiction, and to criminalize all acts of torture.”
 In addition, they are forbidden from “expelling, returning, or extraditing a person to another State where there are substantial grounds for believing that he or she would be in danger of being subjected to torture.”